MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 There might be resource limits defined on the subscription given to you as part of the application landing zone.
 If you colocate all those resources in one subscription, you may reach those limits.
 Based on your scale units and expected scale, consider a more distributed model.
 For example,
 - One application landing zone subscription that contains both Azure DevOps build agents and global resources.
-- One application landing zone subscription, per region, that contains regional, stamp, and jump box resources for that region’s stamp(s).
+- One application landing zone subscription, per region.
+It contains the regional, stamp, and jump box resources for the regional stamp(s).

 Here's an example subscription topology used in this architecture.